-Lucy is very experienced in helping those who have suffered catastrophic injuries as a result of negligence to obtain substantial compensation, including for negligent obstetric treatment resulting in brain injuries and for delayed diagnosis of cancer.
-Lucy also specialises in fatal claims arising from a person’s death.
+Lucy is very experienced in helping those who have suffered catastrophic injuries as a result of negligence to obtain substantial compensation, including for childbirth-related injuries (for mothers and children) and for delayed diagnosis of cancer.
+Lucy also specialises in fatal claims arising from a person's death.

-Lucy represents individuals and organisations at inquests in the coroners’ courts and has acted for bereaved families in cases involving deaths in hospital, deaths resulting from road traffic accidents and deaths which could result in a suicide verdict.
+Lucy represents individuals and organisations at inquests in the coroners' courts and has acted for bereaved families in cases involving deaths in hospital and care homes, deaths resulting from road traffic accidents and deaths which could result in a suicide verdict.
 She also advises health and social care organisations in relation to inquests.

 Lucy has a degree in Law from Oxford University and qualified as a solicitor in 2007.
 She was made a senior associate in 2013 and a partner in 2018.

 EXP v Barker – Lucy acted for a member of the judiciary who suffered a catastrophic brain haemorrhage as a result of a ruptured aneurysm.
 Life-saving surgery was performed but the claimant was left with severe injuries.
 The claimant alleged that the aneurysm had been visible on a brain scan reviewed by the defendant doctor, but which he had failed to pick up on.
 Had he done so, the aneurysm was overwhelmingly likely to have been treated and the rupture and haemorrhage avoided.
 The defendant denied liability and the claim went to trial, after which judgment was given in favour of Lucy’s client.
 The Defendant appealed but the Court of Appeal upheld the original judge’s decision.
 The claim ultimately settled for a seven-figure sum.